hoodiehq-archive/documentation/en/tutorials/map-app.md

 ```

-Now an user of our app can create a bunch of markers but they are storing all these markers as Annie Anonymous, a.k.a without an account.
-So how do we move all those items over to a user's account when they sign up or sign in?
-Well the answer is simple, we don't.
+Now a user of the app can create a bunch of markers but they are storing all these markers as Annie Anonymous, a.k.a without an account.
+So how can you move all those items over to a user's account when they sign up or sign in?
+Well the answer is simple: you don't.
 Hoodie will take any local data, i.e. from any Annie Anonymous, and move it a user account when they [sign up](http://docs.hood.ie/en/techdocs/api/client/hoodie.account.html#accountsignup).
 When [a user signs in](http://docs.hood.ie/en/techdocs/api/client/hoodie.account.html#accountsignin), we can pass in an options object with a property of "moveData" to true.

-Luckily, we have the **assets/vendor/hoodie.accountbar.bootstrap.js** script to take care of that logic for us.
+Luckily, you have the **assets/vendor/hoodie.accountbar.bootstrap.js** script to take care of that logic automatically.

-When an user is authenticated in some way, either through sign in, sign up, or reauthentication (which is "triggered after user successfully signed in with current username."), we should fill the map with any stored markers.
-We should also check to see if the user is already signed in when the app loads.
+When a user is authenticated in some way, either through sign in, sign up, or reauthentication (which is "triggered after user successfully signed in with current username."), fill the map with any stored markers.
+Also check to see if the user is already signed in when the app loads.
 Checking for **hoodie.account.username** returns false if a user is not signed in.

 ```js
 // If a user is already signed in,